 The semester before the program, students who have been accepted will meet regularly for orientation.
 This orientation is meant to prepare the students for life in Dublin by exploring literature and culture, and provides an opportunity for students to learn more about the logistical details of the program.

 For more information about the application process, click here.

-Travel: Students usually fly into the Dublin airport (DUB), where they meet as a group and travel together to the orientation.
+Travel: Students usually fly into the Dublin airport (DUB), where they meet as a group and will be transported to their housing.